QuollioLabs/quollio-reverse-agent/README.md

 The selection of conditions and the prefix for items can be specified by parameters at runtime.

 ## Execution
-The instructions for running locally are described below.
+You can execute it in a local environment by doing the following.

 - Create a .env file at the root level of the repository.
 - Define the necessary environment variables in the file.
 - After completing the setup, run the `make run` command.

 The required environment variables are as follows.
 To execute for each cloud service, you need to set common system variables as well as variables for one of the cloud services.

 # System common
 ```